-The next installment in The Fast and Furious franchise, Furious 9, is due out in 2021, making it a full 20 years since the original film debuted.
+The next installment in The Fast and Furious franchise, Furious 9, is due out on May 28, making it a full 20 years since the original film debuted.
 Yes, the street-racing, vehicle-heisting, world-saving team — ahem, family — of Dominic Toretto, Brian O’Conner, Letty, and a small army of supporting characters has been around for two decades.

 The massive franchise is one of the highest-grossing of all time, having earned more than $5 billion combined.
 It now includes nine films, including the spin-off Fast and Furious Presents: Hobbs and Shaw, two supporting short films, as well as a spin-off film in the works, and a spin-off TV show for Netflix called Spy Racers.
 Dwayne Johnson, who plays Luke Hobbs in the franchise, has revealed that even Hobbs and Shaw has its own sequel in the works, potentially making a franchise within the franchise.